leanprover-community/lean4-metaprogramming-book/md/main/tactics.md

 resulting list of goals.

-The only substantial difference between `custom_let` and `custom_have` is that the former uses `Lean.Meta.define` and the later uses `Lean.Meta.assert`:
+The only substantial difference between `custom_let` and `custom_have` is that the former uses `Lean.MVarId.define` and the later uses `Lean.MVarId.assert`:

 ```lean
 open Lean.Elab.Tactic in